Read This First

 Prompt 3: Based on the past trajectory of ethical positions on this issue, what do you predict to be the legal status of human euthanasia in 100 years?

-The central claim is this: Gradual Expansion of Legalization Over the past few decades, there has been a steady trend toward the legalization of euthanasia and physician-assisted suicide in various countries, such as the Netherlands, Belgium, Canada, and several U.S. states.
+In plain terms: Gradual Expansion of Legalization Over the past few decades, there has been a steady trend toward the legalization of euthanasia and physician-assisted suicide in various countries, such as the Netherlands, Belgium, Canada, and several U.S. states.

 Growing Acceptance